-GENERAL SUMMARY, STATUS, A APPROPRIATENESS.
-AND EFFECTIVENESS OF F MEASURABLE GOALS: ---------------------------- ------------------ ---------------------- ---------------------
+SECTION I. SECTION I. OVERALL EVALUATION: GENERAL S UMMARY, STATUS, APPROPRIATENESS AND EFFECTIVENESS OF MEASURABLE GOALS: implemented complaints.
 Include information relevant to the implementation of each measurable goal, such as activities implemented to support the review, issuance and tracking of permits, inspections and receipt of complaints.
 Discuss activities to be carried out during the next reporting cycle.
-If addressing TMDL requirements, please indicate rationale for the activities chosen to address the pollutant of concern.

-(Note: Identify parties responsible for achieving the measurable goals and reference any reliance on another entity for achieving measurable goals.)

-Indicate if the Sediment and Erosion Control and Control of Other Wastes at Construction Sites ordinance was not developed, adopted, and submitted to RIDEM, explain reasons why, submit proposed schedule for completion and identify person(s) / Department and/or parties responsible for the completion of this requirement.

-Date of Adoption:

-If the Ordinance was amended in 2012, please indicate why changes were necessary.
-Please also indicate if amendments have been made based on the 2010 RI Stormwater Design and Installation Standards Manual, and provide references to the amended portions of the local codes/ordinances.

-Ordinance 79 Soil Erosion and Sediment Control was adopted on October 16, 2002.
-All construction sites (except for a single family house site) have to be reviewed by the Planning Board, in which case the Land Development and Subdivision

-Regulations must be followed.
-These regulations cover erosion and sediment control requirements (Article XIII Section H 4, page 82 and Article XIV Section B.page 103), and other wastes at construction sites (Article XIV C 5. pg.104).
-No amendments have been made to these documents due to the 2010 Stormwater Design manual, however this manual is referenced in the regulations along with the language, "the most current edition of..."

-IV.B.4.b.6 Describe actions taken as a result of receipt and consideration of information submitted by the public.

-There was no information submitted by the public in 2012 regarding construction site runoff controls.

-Describe activities and actions taken as a result of referring to the State non-compliant construction site operators.
-The operator may rely on the Department for assistance in enforcing the provisions of the RIPDES General Permit for Storm Water Discharges Associated with Construction Activity to the MS4 if the operator of the construction site fails to comply with the local and State requirements of the permit and the non-compliance results or has the potential to result in significant adverse environmental impacts.

-There were no non-compliant sites referred to the State in 2012.

-Additional Measurable Goals and Activities
+If addressing TMDL requirements, please indicate rationale for the activities chosen to address the pollutant of concern. another entit fy parties responsible for achieving the measurable goals and reference any reliance on ty for achieving measurable goals.)
+IV.B.4.b.1 Indicate if the Sediment and Erosion Control and Control of Other Wastes at Construction Sites ordinance was not developed, adopted, and submitted to RIDEM, explain reasons why, submit proposed schedule for completion and identify person(s) / Department and/or parties responsible for the completion of this requirement.
+Date of Adoption: October 16, 2002 If the Ordinance was amended in 2013, please indicate why changes were necessary.
+Please also indicate if amendments have been made based on the 2010 RI Stormwater Design and Installation Standards Manual , and provide references to the amended portions of the local codes/ordinances.
+Land Developm requirements (A (Article XIV C 5 n sites (except for a single family house site) have to be reviewed by the Planning Board, in which case the nent and Subdivision Regulations must be followed.
+These regulations cover erosion and sediment control Article XIII Section H 4, page 82 and Article XIV Section B.page 103), and other wastes at construction sites 5. pg.104).
+No amendments have been made to these documents due to the 2010 Stormwater Design manual, nanual is referenced in the regulations along with the language, "the most current edition of" IV.B.4.b.6 Describe actions taken as a result of receipt and consideration of information submitted by the public.
+RIPDES permit storms over La basement, and The resident ca e construction site that caused water and sediment problems for an abutting resident in 2013.
+This project has a it.
+The construction site was not stabilized and the drainage pond was incomplete when two back-to-back flash abor Day weekend in 2013 caused sediment laden water to overflow the weir and flood the abutter's yard and d Breakheart Hill Road. alled the police department and filed a report.
+The Town Public Works department also responded to the atter was also taken to the Planning Board to discover what happened and what can be done to prevent it IV.B.4.b.8 Describe activities and actions taken as a result of referring to the State non-compliant construction site operators.
+The operator may rely on the Department for assistance in enforcing the provisions of the RIPDES General Permit for Stormwater Discharges Associated with Construction Activity to the MS4 if the operator of the construction site fails to comply with the local and State requirements of the permit and the non-compliance results or has the potential to result in significant adverse environmental impacts.
+2013 informing back from RID cussed non-compliant site was referred to the State in 2013.
+A letter was sent to RIDEM dated October 16, them of the sediment breech and requesting that possible permit violations be investigated.
+I have not heard EM to date.
+The Town pressed the applicant's construction contractor to stabilize the site and work with the er to come up with additional measures to implement on the property to help prevent this from happening again.
+Additional Mea isurable Goals and Activities